thradams/cake/ownership.md

 The flow analysis must ensure that when the owner pointer ‘f’ goes out of scope, it does not own any objects.
 At the end of the scope, ‘f’ can be either null or moved, and both states ensure that there are no remaining resources.

-To check the ownership rules, the compiler uses five states:
+To check the ownership rules, the compiler uses six states:

 - uninitialized
 - moved
 - null
 - not-null
 - zero
+- not-zero

 We can print these states using the **static_debug** declaration.
 We can also assert the variable is at a certain state using the **static_state** declaration.
 Listing 11 shows this usage: